 When she got to me, I looked at her and reached out to shake her hand.
 I remember thinking, I can see her lips moving but why isn’t she saying anything?
 Then she started getting smaller and smaller and further away from me.
 Suddenly everything went black and I passed out at her feet.
 Talk about embarrassing!
 It was due to the concussion of course, but that didn’t stop the guys from razzing me forever.
 They made it out that I was so taken by that beautiful woman that I collapsed at her feet.

-While still in Austria, I honed my climbing skills
+While still in Austria, I honed my climbing skills on many of the more difficult routes in the Alps.

-Just before I let Austria for Canada, I helped with two rescues left a permanent impression on me.
+Just before I left Austria for Canada, I helped with two rescues that left a permanent impression on me.
 One of these was on the mountain Dachstein.
-In those days we didn’t have walkietalkies or any other type of verbal communication system, so we used mirrors to blink signals at each other.
+In those days we didn’t have walkie-talkies or any other type of verbal communication system, so we used mirrors to blink signals at each other.

 I was repelling down to the accident site when the rescuers on the ridge above me blinked a signal.
 I didn’t know what was going on, so I stopped and they pulled me back up.
-When I the ridge, they told me that the two rescuers who had rpelled down just before me had fallen off and had been killed.
+When I reached the ridge, they told me that the two rescuers who had rappelled down just before me had fallen off and had been killed.
 I don’t know exactly what happened, but I think one fell and pulled the other off.
 I strongly remember that incident to this day.
-In the end, we manage to complete the rescue, but at the cost of two rescuers.
+In the end, we managed to complete the rescue, but at the cost of two rescuers.
 Years later, when I was in charge of rescues, I always tried to keep things as safe as possible for the rescue team.
 It was no use to create a bigger accident than we already had.

 The second accident involved ten kids and three teachers caught in a snowstorm.
 They were visiting from a flatland area of Germany and while in the mountains, decided to hike up to a high plateau.
 When they reached the plateau, it began to snow heavily and they had trouble getting down.
 It was decided that the group would stay in one place while one teacher and a couple of the kids would go for help.
 They didn’t make it.

 I was part of the search party sent out to go and look for the group when they didn’t return that night.
 All thirteen of them perished.
-I feel this accident could have been entirely prevented if they had taken along someone with knowledge of the mountains, ideally a guide. my years in the rescue business, we had a number of incidents involv youth groups, some with tragic consequences.
+I feel this accident could have been entirely prevented if they had taken along someone with knowledge of the mountains, ideally a guide.
+During my years in the rescue business, we had a number of incidents that involved youth groups, some with tragic consequences.
 These accidents were always particularly distressing to me.

-The two rescues in Austria taught me profound lessons.
-Looking back, they foreshadowed some of things that I worked to prevent in Canada.
+The two rescues in Austria taught me very profound and lasting lessons.
+Looking back, they foreshadowed some of the main things that I worked hard to prevent in Canada.

+2

-Sidehillgouger says, “There are only two ways to become famous as a mountaineer – have an accident or write a book.
+The Sidehillgouger says, “There are only two ways to become famous as a mountaineer – have an accident or write a book.
 I recommend the second option.”

 In late 1955, I traveled to Canada with friend and fellow mountaineer, Frank Stark.
 We worked at a Laurentian ski resort for the winter and then decided to drive west to see the famous Rocky Mountains.